Designing and Maintaining a Critical Sludge Processing Facility

 Tighe & Bond managed the original conceptual planning, permitting, design, and construction of this facility, which has received sludge from the Deer Island and Nut Island wastewater treatment facilities in Greater Boston since 1991.
 The project was a major step forward in the clean-up of Boston Harbor.
 Since that time, our team has overseen several expansion projects, including a $44 million expansion to increase capacity from 140 dry tons per day to 280, and generate 95% solids, with the resultant heat-dried product used as a fertilizer.
 This multi-phase project required a full-scale pilot test to confirm process gas recirculation would reduce energy requirements and venturi scrubbers and packed towers would remove particulates.

-Tighe & Bond is currently managing on-going capital improvements at the facility, including painting of sludge storage tanks and dried pellet storage silos, gas train improvements, conveyor replacements and improvements, dust collector replacements, motor control center replacements, and mechanical and electrical work.
+In addition to the planning, design, and construction of the facility Tighe & Bond is managing ongoing capital improvements, including painting of sludge storage tanks and dried pellet storage silos, gas train improvements, conveyor replacements, and improvements, dust collector replacements, motor control center replacements, and mechanical and electrical work.